 Thursday in the Dance Tent

-7pm – Square Dance with House Band, The Hoppin’ Johnnies &
+7:30pm – Square Dance with The Hoppin’ Johnnies, Caller Nancy Mamlin

 Friday in the Dance Tent

-8pm – Square Dance with the Pilot Mountain Bobcats & Caller, Rodney Sutton
+8:30pm – Square Dance with Gap Civil, Caller Rodney Sutton

 Saturday in the Dance Tent

-For forty-six years (!) now, the Green Grass Cloggers have been kicking up their heels with their own style of clogging in their home state of North Carolina, and around the world.
-Inspired by traditional mountain-style clogging teams and influenced by Appalachian flatfooters and buckdancers, they developed an original, eclectic style of dance, which was a radical departure from traditional team clogging.
+Come dance with the Green Grass Cloggers, now in their 52nd year (yes you read that right)!
+This intergenerational group of high-energy dancers have been sharing their own style of clogging in their home state of North Carolina, and around the world for over a half century.
+Inspired by traditional mountain-style clogging teams and influenced by Appalachian flatfooters and buckdancers, they developed an original style of dance that was a radical departure from traditional team clogging.
 Today’s Green Grass Cloggers include dancers from multiple generations continuing that Green Grass style!

-9:30pm – Rowdy Square Dance with the Five Points Rounders
+9:30pm – Rowdy Square Dance with the Five Points Rounders, Caller Nancy Mamlin

 1pm (following Youth Instrument Contest) – Youth Dance Contest